Learn about real time internet video delivery on global scale and what factors are crucial to achieve a reliable video stream.

 For YouTube, this would mean a pile of extra work.
 Setting up, maintaining and managing all these servers would consume time, knowledge and of course money.
 So instead of building such a big delivery infrastructure itself, YouTube could just use an existing CDN because this is exactly what CDNs are made for.

 Now viewers from all countries view all the videos hundreds of thousands of times already available right in front of them.
 Since the videos won’t change again, we can just store them into the CDN keeping them ready to go out whenever a viewer sends a request.
 We call this technology caching.
 It is one of the most efficient ways to reduce internet traffic because it minimizes problems at a fraction when streaming Video-On-Demand (VOD).

 About 2 years ago a new streaming trend started growing and still grows rapidly.
 This new trend is a big threat for CDNs since it also causes high traffic but is almost completely resistant to caching: Live Video Streaming.
 Live video data is uncachable because of two reasons:

 As soon as data is available it is almost irrelevant because it is real time

-To make caching work for live OTT at any chance, very special server configurations are required.
+To make caching work for live OTT at any chance you require very special server configurations.
 In fact these configurations are even harming a statically determined caching system.
-In order to make a CDN available for live streaming at all, a dedicated CDN with its main focus on live data would be required.
+In order to make a CDN available for live streaming at all you require a dedicated CDN with its main focus on live data.
 But there is more!
 Most CDNs are working on a global scale.
-This means that a single CDN can consist of several thousands of caches which are connected in layers.
+This means that a single CDN can consist of several thousands of caches which connect multiple layers among each other.
 There are few very strong caches which transfer their data to more, smaller caches.
 This is a good approach to build a resilient, reliable CDN for static content.
 However this multi-layer approach is a deal breaker for live content.
 Since the cache-to-cache transmission takes time, latency grows higher and higher.